material-motion/material-motion/concepts/patterns.md

 An **Actor**'s sole responsibility is to fulfill the contract defined by a corresponding Intention.

 > How an Actor is implemented is less important than that the Actor fulfills its contract.
 Different types of Actors may be employed to fulfill different types of Intention.
-Actors may even interact with other Actor-like systems in order to fulfill their contract.
+Actors often interact with existing Actor-like systems in order to fulfill their contract.

 **Input**: Actors can be asked to recalculate either in response to user input or whenever the platform is ready to draw another frame.